 The Rehabilitation Research and Training Center on Employment Policy and Measurement generates and translates new knowledge about disability employment policy and ways to measure the labor market experiences of people with disabilities.
 This RRTC hosts the nTIDE webinars.

-The Rehabilitation Research and Training Center on Developmental Disabilities and Health includes a study of national health outcomes indicators.
-The study uses the National Health Information Survey (NHIS) to examine health outcomes for individuals with intellectual and developmental disabilities over time.
+The Rehabilitation Research and Training Center on Developmental Disabilities and Health included a study of national health outcomes indicators.
+The study used the National Health Information Survey (NHIS) to examine health outcomes for individuals with intellectual and developmental disabilities over time.

 National Data Centers

 The National Spinal Cord Injury Statistical (SCI) Center maintains the National SCI Model Systems Database, which houses data on more than 32,000 persons who sustained traumatic SCIs and were treated in the Model System centers since 1973.
 Data include demographics, injury characteristics, and outcomes for function, physical and psychosocial health, employment, and survival.
 The center publishes annual facts and figures on SCI and assists researchers in the US and abroad in accessing and utilizing the data to further SCI research.
 The site also includes two free tools, Leading Causes of SCI and a Life Expectancy Calculator, which allow consumers to summarize SCIMS data for selected variables using specified criteria.

 The Traumatic Brain Injury (TBI) Model Systems National Data and Statistical Center maintains a similar database of data collected from the TBI Model Systems.
 The database includes information on more than 15,000 individuals admitted for inpatient acute TBI rehabilitation.
 The data include demographics, pre-injury history, long-term medical and psychosocial outcomes, and outcomes for community integration, employment, and daily living.
 The center produces factsheets and assists researchers in accessing the data to further TBI research.